Popular Influencers in 2026: A Sponsorship Buyer's View

 What popular-tier deals cost

-From 6 priced creators in this niche, working bands:
+From 6 priced creators in this niche, the working bands look like this:

 | Sub-tier | Range | Format |